livefront/bridge/README.md

 <a name="clear"></a>
 ## Clearing Data

 Bridge will clear all data written to disk each time the app is loaded and it detects that there is no saved state the system is trying to restore.
-It will also try to automatically clear state while the app is actively used to avoid holding onto data that is no longer relevant.
-However, in order to guarantee that no data is retained on disk for screens that have been left, the `Bridge.clear()` method may be used:
+It is recommended, however, to also manually clear data for objects that will no longer be needed, such as an `Activity` the user has finished.
+For this purpose, the `Bridge.clear()` method may be used:

 ```java
     @Override